sandermvanvliet/Steve/README.md

 ## Contributing
 If you want to hack Steve have a look at the test folder.
 To add new behaviour or modify existing behaviour please add a test first.
 See the README.md in the test folder for details.

+## Additional info
 Steve was created by Sander van Vliet (@Codenizer)

+Steve is licensed under the MIT license, see LICENSE